 3.4.
 Weed Smothering Efficiency (WSE)

-Weed smothering efficiency at 20 DAT was found to be significant and the highest values in the treatment T3 and T2 which were on par and was superior to other treatments.
-The lowest WSE were recorded in treatment T1, T6 and T7.
+Weed smothering efficiency at 20 DAT was found to be significant, and the highest values in the treatment T3 and T2 were on par and were superior to other treatments.
+The lowest WSE was recorded in treatments T1, T6 and T7.
 At 40 DAT, the highest WSE was recorded in T3, T6 and T2.
 The lowest WSE was recorded in T1.

-Weeds undergo nutritional stress and herbicidal stress in due course of its growth period.
-Activation of ribulose 1,5- bisphosphate carboxylase / oxygenase in the process of photosynthesis was correlated with the Zn, decreased photosynthetic activity was seen in weeds which were insufficiently supplied with Zn micronutrient (Storey 2007; Sasaki et al., 1998).
-Moreover the treatments which were supplied with the Zn as Nano application and foliar application, the plants have absorbed the nutrients and became more competitive with the weeds.
-Similar results were also reported by (Hasanain et al 2019).
+Weeds undergo nutritional stress and herbicidal stress in the course of their growth period.
+Activation of ribulose 1,5- bisphosphate carboxylase / oxygenase in the process of photosynthesis was correlated with the Zn, and decreased photosynthetic activity was seen in weeds which were insufficiently supplied with Zn micronutrient (Storey, 2007; Sasaki et al., 1998).
+Moreover the treatments which were supplied with the Zn, as Nano application and foliar application, the plants have absorbed the nutrients and become more competitive with the weeds.
+Similar results were also reported by (Hasanain et al., 2019).

 Table 4.
 Effect of zinc nutrition on weed smothering efficiency in rice at 20 and 40 DAT